withastro/starlight/docs/src/content/docs/guides/overriding-components.md

    This example will override Starlight’s [`SocialIcons`](/reference/overrides/#socialicons) component in the page nav bar.

-2. Create an Astro component that will replace the Starlight component.
+2. Create an Astro component to replace the Starlight component with.
    This example renders a contact link.

    ```astro